 “The difficulty faced by scholars who work on nuclear issues, especially in the non-western world, is the prior step of creating an archive of ‘disguised’, ‘insufficiently elaborated’, and ‘naïve’ nuclear knowledges.” — Itty Abraham

 The Earth is marked by the nuclear age.
 This is true whether we consider the history of the nuclear age, or its future.
 And for this reason, it is the inaugural focus theme of the Archive of Nuclear Harm.
-Activities through 2018 include exhibitions, a film series, the launch of an experimental publication, and continued acquisition of physical items along with their digitisation, as well as the design and delivery of an intensive workshop in the Nuclear Humanities.
+Activities through 2019 include exhibitions, a film series, a series of edited collections that reimagine historical nuclear events, the continued acquisition of physical items along with their digitisation, as well as the design and delivery of an intensive workshop in the Nuclear Humanities.